kellyelton/docs.exceptionless.com/contents/upgrading.md

 ---

 ##Upgrading from all previous versions of Exceptionless
 Please read this guide when upgrading from any version of Exceptionless.
+Upgrading is meant to be an easy process.
+Mostusers will just have to upgrade the NuGet package.
+If you run into any issues after upgrading the NuGet packages please take a look at the sections below.

 1. Open the NuGet Package Manager dialog.
 2. Click on the Updates tab.